 You may only to start ground cherries once, though!
 They are prolific self-seeders, so expect many volunteer plants to pop up the following season.
 You can either thin them and leave a few in place, or dig them up to share with gardening-minded family and friends.
 Growing them in containers on a wooden, stone, or concrete deck or patio will minimize the threat of self-seeding.
 As well gathering any over-ripe fruit left on the garden bed in late autumn.

-Growing Ground Cherries in a Garden
+Growing ground cherries in a garden

 To grow ground cherries in a garden, keep in mind that the plants have a relaxed growth habit, which can take up a lot of space.
 I use tomato cages (inserted at transplanting time) or insert three 4-foot wooden stakes around the plant and use twine to keep the growth relatively upright.
 If you do support your ground cherry plants, you can transplant them 2 feet apart.

 Unsupported plants should be spaced at least 3 feet apart.
 They don’t get very tall (between 1½ and 3 feet in height), and they can also be grown in pots on a sunny deck or patio.
 Ground cherries pollinate themselves, so small-space gardeners can enjoy this crop, even if they have only one plant.
+Encourage good soil fertility by applying a slow release organic fertilizer at planting time and then again in mid-summer.

-Look Down for Fruit
+Look down for fruit

 Harvesting is as simple as gathering up the fallen fruits — a favorite activity for our kids!
 Sometimes the fruits are still immature when they fall and need extra time to ripen from inedible green to rich, golden yellow.
 You could leave them on the ground for a week or two, but because the squirrels also love this treat, I pick up the fallen fruits every couple of days and bring them indoors to finishing maturing.
 To keep fallen fruits clean, I apply a straw mulch beneath the plants in early summer.
 This also helps keep the soil evenly moist, which ground cherries appreciate.
 To encourage ripe or almost-ripe fruits to fall, you can “tickle” or gently tousle the plant every few days.